SysKitTeam/docs-insights/getting-started/index.md

 When satisfied with the constructed query, press the search button again.

 You have created a very useful query and would like to be notified when an event that satisfied this query appears?
 No problem, just create an alert by clicking the alert button on the search results page.
 Click [here](#internal/how-to/manage-alerts) for more details.
+You can also export your logs to an Excel file.
 Also, we provided more detailed information on writing the search query.
 See [this article.](#internal/how-to/search-query)